iniverman/barley-variant-calling/README.md

-# Variant Calling usinf Freebayes
+# Variant Calling using Freebayes

 ## Introduction